ajamarco/on-the-beach-hotel-list/README.md

 In the App.js file, I created a fetch call that will try to fetch data from the provided URL, but since the URL wasn't accessible due to some CORS policy, I decided to have a failsafe system in place, where a local file would be used to load the data from in case the URL fetch call fails.

 - Components can be found in /src/components.
-- Mock data can be found at /hotelData.js.
+- Mock data can be found at /hotelData.js (which will be used in case the fetch URL fails).
 - CSS files can be found in /src/styles.

 ### Components